 What is a FOXP2-related speech and language disorder?

-FOXP2- only related speech and language disorder occurs when there is a change or alteration (like a spelling mistake) within the FOXP2 gene, meaning the gene loses its usual function.
-This results in changes to the usual development patterns in the affected individual.
-FOXP2-plus related speech and language disorder occurs when there is a deletion or duplication of chromosome 7q31.1 that involves not only FOXP2, but also typically neighbouring genes.
-The type of FOXP2 variation that the individual has will determine whether only speech and language is impacted (FOXP2-only related speech and language disorder) or whether the individuals will experience broader (global) developmental delays or behavioural difficulties (FOXP2-plus related speech and language disorder).3 Childhood Apraxia of Speech (CAS) is a key phenotypic feature in individuals with FOXP2-SLD.
+The type of pathogenic FOXP2 variant that the individual has will determine whether only speech and language is impacted (FOXP2-related speech and language disorder) or whether the individuals will experience broader (global) developmental delays or behavioural difficulties (FOXP2-plus related speech and language disorder).3 Childhood Apraxia of Speech (CAS) is a key feature in individuals with FOXP2-SLD.
 Approximately 1 in 3 children with CAS have a genetic cause for their CAS.
 However, FOXP2-SLD is very rare, even amongst children with CAS.3

 Phone: (03) 9936 6334